Jack McCall: Murder of Hickok

 McCall was intoxicated while drinking alcohol at Nuttal & Mann's saloon in Deadwood, Dakota Territory, on August 1, 1876, when one of the players dropped out of a poker game that included "Wild Bill" Hickok.
 The inebriated McCall quickly took his place.
 McCall proceeded to lose several hands, and was soon out of money.
 Hickok offered McCall money to buy breakfast and advised him not to play again until he could cover his losses.
 Though McCall accepted the money, he reportedly felt insulted.

 The following day on August 2, 1876, another poker game was taking place at the saloon.
 On this particular evening, Hickok had his back to the door, in contrast to his normal practice of sitting in a corner to protect his back.
 Among the players at the table (sitting in the corner) was Charles Rich, who refused Hickok's request to switch seats.
 Hickok reluctantly took the empty seat and joined the game, which was a fatal mistake.

 A drunken McCall entered the saloon, and ordered a drink from the bar.
 He proceeded to move down the bar, and stopped a few steps behind Hickok, as if to look at the hand he had been dealt.
 Not noticing McCall, Hickok said to another player, "The old duffer.
 He broke me on the hand," his final words.
 McCall shot Hickok in the back of the head with a single-action .45-caliber revolver, shouting "Damn you!
 Take that!"
 Hickok died instantly.
 McCall ran out the back door of the saloon and tried to make his escape on a horse, but the saddle was loose, causing McCall to fall off.
 He was apprehended by several men shortly after.

 First trial

 An impromptu court was called to order with the prosecution, defense, and jury made up of local miners and businessmen.
+Contemporary newspaper accounts reported that Joseph Miller, a local attorney identified as "Judge Miller," was appointed by the court to defend McCall during the proceedings.
 On trial the next day in McDaniel's Theater, McCall claimed his actions were in retribution for Hickok having previously killed his brother in Abilene, Kansas.
 McCall was found not guilty after two hours.
 The verdict brought the Black Hills Pioneer to editorialize: "Should it ever be our misfortune to kill a man... we would simply ask that our trial may take place in some of the mining camps of these hills."